erenmuammer/ModernAR/README.md

-# BlendArMocap <br>
+# ModernAR <br>

-BlendArMocap is a tool preform markerless tracking within Blender using Google’s [Mediapipe](https://google.github.io/mediapipe/).
+ModernAR is a tool preform markerless tracking within Blender using Google's [Mediapipe](https://google.github.io/mediapipe/).
 The main goal of the add-on is to efficiently transfer the generated detection results to rigs.<br>

 For more information, please refer to the [documentation](https://cgtinker.github.io/BlendArMocap/).

-# Discontinued
-I cannot activly maintain BlendArMocap anymore, I may accept PR's and consider to transfer the ownership if someone plans to activly maintain it.

 ### Features
 - Detection of [Mediapipe](https://google.github.io/mediapipe/) detection results in stream or video